-September is a fantastic month for lawn care as, with more temperate weather and reasonable rainfall, it is the perfect month for lawn renovations.
+September is a fantastic month for lawn care as, with more temperate weather and reasonable rainfall, it is often the perfect month for lawn renovations.
 September is a good time for fertilising, seeding, re-turfing and repairing, and though there’s so much to do, don’t worry, here at Sherborne Turf, we’ve got you covered.

 Rainfall and Watering

-September is also a good time to deal with weeds appearing in your lawn.
+September is a good time to deal with weeds appearing in your lawn.
 By dealing with them now, you prevent them from reappearing, stronger and more persistent, in the spring.
-The easiest way to apply is with a watering can with a sprinkler head in order to ensure an even application.
+The easiest way to apply weed killer is with a watering can with a sprinkler head in order to ensure an even application.
 Be wary when using a watering can as it can be easy to overdo it.
 To prevent run-off, use a garden sprayer such as our Draper Garden Sprayers or our new Draper hand pump sprayer.
 These will produce a fine mist which will apply the weed killer more accurately over the leaves ensuring it is absorbed down to the roots.
 Have a look at our selection of weed killers here.
 If your weed problem is more persistent, why not talk to our experts at Queen Thorne Landscapes who can offer professional solutions to make your lawn look spectacular.

 If your lawn needs scarifying or raking, now is a good time to do so, as long as there is enough rain for the grass to easily recover (if not, remember to water the lawn yourself).
 Be careful if you are applying any weed killer and try to leave two months after application before scarifying.
 Do not apply weed killer after scarifying until the following the spring.